elenam/Sorting-Competition-Materials-2025/README.md

 The dates for other related assignments (code review and presentations) will be announced later.

-## Results of preliminary rounds <a name"prelim"></a>
+## Results of preliminary rounds <a name="prelim"></a>

-The folder [prelim1](https://github.com/elenam/Sorting-Competition-Materials-2025/tree/main/prelim1) has the following:
+The folder [prelim1](https://github.com/elenam/Sorting-Competition-Materials-2025/tree/main/prelim1) has the results of the first preliminary round (Oct 10th) as following:
    * The `.class` files for all the submitted code that followed the setup
    * The script [run_all.rb](prelim1/run_all.rb) that runs the all the files and creates the scoreboard
    * Two test files: